-The competent authority shall record the reasons for its determination when administering the balancing test.
-The reasons shall be made available and referred to as necessary for subsequent decisions.

-Note-The State may submit the decisions recorded to the International Civil Aviation Organization in English language of the Organization to be archived in a public database.
+- 5.1 The competent authority shall record the reasons for its determination when administering the balancing test.
+The reasons shall be made available and referred to as necessary for subsequent decisions. - 5.2 The State may submit the decisions recorded to the International Civil Aviation Organisation in English languages of the Organisation to be archived in a public database.

-6. FINAL REPORT
+6. Final report

-In order to limit the use of the Final Report for purposes other than the prevention of accidents and serious incidents, the State shall consider:

-a) instituting a separate investigation for those other purposes; or b) differentiating between the parts of the Final Report in order to allow the use of factual information contained therein while preventing use of analysis, conclusions and safety recommendations for apportioning blame or liability; or c) preventing the use of the Final Report as evidence in proceedings to apportion blame or liability.

-Note- Final Reports are publicly available in the interest of accident prevention and are not subject to protection regulation 40.
-However, the use of portions of the Final Report, in particular the analysis, conclusions and safety recommendations, as evidence before national courts in view of assigning blame or determining liability is against the purposes for which the Investigation was undertaken.
+- 6.1 In order to limit the use of the final report for purposes other than the prevention of accident and incident, the State shall consider- - (a) instituting a separate investigations for those other purposes; - (b) differentiating between the parts of the final report in order to allow the use of factual information contained therein while preventing use of analysis, conclusions and safety recommendations for apportioning blame or liability; or - (c) preventing the use of the final report as evidence in proceedings to apportion blame or liability. - 6.2 Final reports are publicly available in the interest of accident prevention and are not subject to protection regulation 42.
+However, the use of portions of the final report, in particular the analysis, conclusions and safety recommendations, as evidence before national courts in view of assigning blame or determining liability is prohibited.

-7. ACCIDENT AND INCIDENT INVESTIGATION PERSONNEL
+7. ACCIDENT AND INCIDENT INVESTIGATIONS PERSONNEL

-In the interest of safety and in accordance with regulation 4 States shall consider that accident investigation personnel are not compeled to give an opinion on matters of blame or liability in civil, criminal, administrative or disciplinary proceedings.
+7.1 In the interest of safety and in accordance with regulation 4, States shall consider that accident investigations personnel not be compelled to give an opinion on matters of blame or liability in civil, criminal, administrative or disciplinary proceedings.